manjymon/UP2019/exercises/01 - Types, Operators and Pure Functions/README.md

 {
     std::cout << "Hello World" << '\n';
     // std:: something that belongs to the std namespace
-    // cout - (console output), a stream object that can be used to write on the console
+    // cout - (standard character output, console by default), a stream object that can be used to write on the console
     // << - binary operator for adding data TO a stream

     // std::endl -> (endline), outputs a new line and flushes the buffer